Voces y Caras: Latinx Communities of North Florida [

 actually speak.
 By celebrating the mother tongue and its linguistic varieties — including

-the ways Spanish is spoken by Hispanics in the U.S. — and by emphasizing the value
+the ways Spanish is spoken by Latinx in the U.S. — and by emphasizing the value of

 skills and registers.
 Learning the use of different technologies aids in the professionalization